 WDC (NA) Field Research Internship Program

-Examples of projects completed by previous interns:
+Examples of projects completed with the help of previous interns:

 - Developed calendar of important marine mammal conservation dates for distribution to supporters

 - Initiated a humpback whale jaw scuffing/scarring analysis to determine left or right "handedness" in feeding techniques

 - Ongoing finback whale individual photo identification study

 - Compiled review on history of vessel strike mitigation efforts

 - Humpback behavioral data review and analysis from 2009-2012

 - Comparative analysis of international responsible whale watching programs